shohdi/mql-open-trade/README.md

 In these simple files , it will open the trade handling the account currency exchange and manage your loss to be an input percent and a period of trade time

-open_trade.mql will open a trade at current time with stop loss set to the input percent
+open_trade.mq4 will open a trade at current time with stop loss set to the input percent

-open_delay_trade.mql will open a trade when it arrives an automatic price in the future with stop loss set to the input percent
+open_delay_trade.mq4 will open a trade when it arrives an automatic price in the future with stop loss set to the input percent

 all files will not open more than one trade